 |Dimensions||4.99 x 2.61 x 1.49 inches|

 Razer Viper Design and Features

 From the inside, the mouse is equipped with Razer Optical Mouse Switches.
 Not only the switches are perfectly rated for 70 million clicks, they also have a 2.1m Razer Speedflex cable to resist dragging.
-The good thing is that the Viper features 5G Advanced Optical Sensor and the sensors registers up to 16,000 DPI.
+The good thing is that the Viper features a 5G Advanced Optical Sensor and the sensors register up to 16,000 DPI.
 The sensor’s efficiency is behind the Focus+ sensor of Basilisk V2 and DeathAdder Chroma V2.

 Razer Viper Gaming Performance

-Despite their placement a bit away from the reach, the side buttons are highly responsive.
+Despite their placement being a bit away from the reach, the side buttons are highly responsive.
 While playing Overwatch the mouse gave me an ultimate advantage in protecting the teammates from opponents and preventing damage by the protective bubble.
 The fire became more accurate and kept up with all demands of my player.
-The mouse also provided a better tracking and gave more stability than other mice we’ve ever seen.
+The mouse also provided better tracking and gave more stability than other mice we’ve ever seen.

 Aside from the Ambidextrous design, the Speedflex cable, optical switches and smooth movement of the Razer Viper gave us an opportunity to move the player, target the opponents and fight in the battlefield very precisely.
 Unlike regular mechanical switches, the optical switches offer clicks at the speed of light without any strain in the fingers or hands.

 The Razer has moved to another level of perfection in Razer Viper in terms of software.
 The company has added both Razer Synapse and Razer Chroma RGB lighting customization software in this accessory.
 Both the software are great in their ease of use and with great customization features.